7 Tech-Centric Ways to Improve Fleet and Asset Management and Digitally Transform Logistics

 The collected patterns are sent to the cloud fleet management system for analysis, and send updates to the driver’s smartphone and onboard computer.
 Some of the latest in-cabin devices also come equipped with teraflop processors (similar to those present in the Xbox).
 Such gadgets support computer vision and allow managers to capture more complex patterns and risks from streamed HD video.
 For instance, the system can instantly detect frequent yawning, obvious distraction and other behaviors like failing to maintain a proper safe distance considering the road conditions.

-On an operational level, AI and ML are helping logistics and transportation companies to overcome the “Amazon effect”. state that they are feeling increased operational pressure due to heightened consumer expectations when it comes to the speed of delivery.
+On an operational level, AI and ML are helping logistics and transportation companies to overcome the “Amazon effect”.
+44% of industry leaders state that they are feeling increased operational pressure due to heightened consumer expectations when it comes to the speed of delivery.
 For logistics companies the “final mile is being redefined almost every day”, forcing businesses to get more creative with their operations – freights, pick-ups and deliveries need to be scheduled more frequently and effectively to minimize the time.

 By relying on AI, businesses can dramatically advance their logistics operations.
 DHL recently developed and deployed an ML-based tool for predicting air freight transit time delays and enabling proactive action.
 By analyzing 58 different data points, the system can predict the average daily transit time for any given lane up to a week in advance.
 Additionally, the solution can circle out the major factors affecting shipment delays, both temporal (e.g. departure day) or operational (e.g. airline on-time performance).
 Such insights allow you to plan ahead your operations and ensure smooth and timely deliveries despite the obstacles.